CryptoGing/Guide/docs/gettingSetup/piAppPlatform/piSDK.md

 As of June 2022, version 2.0 is the latest.

 ### The Sandbox Flag
-If you want to operate the Pi SDK within a local environment there is an optional tag that can be applied titled sandbox.
+If you want to operate the Pi App Platform SDK within a local environment there is an optional tag that can be applied titled sandbox.
 You must have configured a development URL in the developer portal to use this feature.
 When testing within the Sandbox the flag should be set to true.

 {% highlight html %}
 <script src="https://sdk.minepi.com/pi-sdk.js"></script>